MarlinBoggs/MarlinBoggs.github.io/README.md

 - FontAwesome for social media icons
 - Google Font API for additional fonts (Libre Baskerville and Heebo)

 Feel free to leverage format, styling, or design to build your own personal website.
-Working on this personal project helped me market myself better to prospective employers (ultimately landing me a job at Spreedly) and draw inspiration for personal projects.
+Working on this personal project helped me market myself better to prospective employers (ultimately landing me a PM job at Spreedly) and draw inspiration for personal projects.
 Feel free to contact me if you have any questions.

 Link to website: www.marlinboggs.com